pbogaard/ros-singularity/README.md

 # How to run ROS Melodic on Ubuntu 20/21/22 with Singularity
+- `$` before a command means to run in it in a normal terminal
+- `Singularity>` before a command means to run it inside the singularity container

 ## Install Singularity
 We will download the source code, compile it and then install Singularity.